chatox/networks-science-course/practicum/ps05_networks_from_text.md

 The rest of the code stays the same.

-Tip: place all the `import` commands in a single cell at the top of your file.
+*Tip*: place all the `import` commands in a single cell at the top of your notebook.

 # 2. How to extract mentions

-What we need one is a function to extract mentions, so that if we give, for instance "RT @Jordi: check this post by @Xavier", it returns the list ["@Jordi", "@Xavier"].
+What we need one is a function to extract mentions, so that if we give, for instance `RT @Jordi: check this post by @Xavier`, it returns the list `["Jordi", "Xavier"]`.

 This is such function: